What to Know About Voting for the President

 How the Principle of Representation Matters for the Role of POTUS

 You likely know how a bill becomes a law.
 Once legislation makes it to the desk of the POTUS, he/she can pass or veto a bill.
 Therefore, key things to listen for when choosing to elect a President are if he/she will pass legislation or veto legislation according to America’s Principles of Government.
-I cannot emphasize enough how important this is in order to restore and keep our Constitutional Representative Republic.
-Because it’s what makes us function as one.
+I cannot emphasize enough how important this is in order to restore and keep our Federal Constitutional Representative Republic because it’s what makes us function as one.

 The President and the Function of the Executive Branch